gogorya/MyStatus/README.md

 ## To do

-- Automatic Incident creation when a service is down
+- Automatic Incident creation when a service is down.
-- Socket connection for live updates
+- Socket connection for live updates.
-- Display UTC time on public status page
+- Display UTC time on public status page.
-- Send all active Incidents on public status page and separate them
+- Send all active Incidents on public status page and separate them.
-- Email subscription to provide updates on services
+- Email subscription to provide updates on services.
-- Improve UI & responsiveness on mobile devices
+- Improve UI & responsiveness on mobile devices.
-- Finding and improving edge cases and other minor bugs
+- Finding and improving edge cases and other minor bugs.

 ## Known Issues

-- Dropdown menu for Editing remains open
+- Dropdown menu for Editing remains open.
-- Hover card does not work on mobile
+- Hover card does not work on mobile.
-- Theme toggle is not working on Firefox mobile
+- Theme toggle is not working on Firefox mobile.
-- Dashboard doesn't load on signing in when using 'npm run dev'
+- Dashboard doesn't load on signing in when using 'npm run dev'.
-- CORS header is not appearing on the frontend
+- CORS header is not appearing on the frontend.

 <!-- ### Explanation: